"Love conquers all": GH bride weds heavily-tattooed obroni in simple ceremony

 The videos show the musician-turned-evangelist and his partner rocking similar colours and dancing on their wedding day.

-Resurfacing amid Papa Shee's support for Daddy Lumba's first wife, Akosua Serwaa, the post triggered many reactions.
+Resurfacing amid Papa Shee's support for Daddy Lumba's first wife, Akosua Serwaa, the post triggered mixed reactions.

 JOIN IN: Suspicious Content In Your Feed?
 Bust It With Our Free and Brief Fact-Checking Course.
 Get a Certificate!